FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 ```

-This is almost identical to our other helper, we could probably reduce the duplication but for the time being
+This is almost identical to our other helper, we could probably reduce the duplication but for the time being,
 we can just leave it.
 Now we'll update the struct.

 ```rust